Refefer/quick-query/README.md

 Enter a REPL where each line you type is sent to the model and the streamed answer is displayed.
 Use `Ctrl‑D` (EOF) to exit.

 #### Chat‑specific flags
-> Chat does not introduce any flags that are not already available in the other modes; it relies entirely on the common set of options (system prompt, server selection, formatting, etc.).
+> Chat does not introduce any flags that are not already available in the other modes; it relies entirely on the common set of options (system prompt, profile selection, formatting, etc.).

 ---